kmatheis/vetApiDemo/README.md

 ## Roles

 The following roles are currently defined:
-- ADMIN, which can do everything (including manipulate user logins),
+- ADMIN, which can do everything (including manipulate user logins).
-- RECEPTIONIST, which cannot manipulate users nor comments, but can add/edit/read profiles, animals, and owners.
-They also can fully manipulate reservations, and
+- RECEPTIONIST, which cannot manipulate users, but can add/edit/read profiles, animals, and owners, and can read comments.
+They also can fully manipulate reservations.
 - TECHNICIAN, which can fully manipulate comments and delete animals.

 The logins of